 This lecture module is designed to give you a choice between a wide variety of topics within chemistry.
 These lecture segments will push your understanding from fundamental to advanced level, bringing you up to date with the latest developments in the field.
-The following are examples of the topics offered, and you choose two from each semester to be assessed on by examination, and two to be assessed on by a piece of coursework.
+The following are examples of the topics offered, and you choose three from each semester to be assessed on by coursework.
 The coursework elements are designed to deepen your understanding of a given topic beyond the material provided in the lectures, and to improve a range of transferable skills such as finding information, communication of science and critical thinking.

 |Topics in Advanced Chemistry 2 (40 credits)||

 This lecture module also aims to offer you a wide choice of topics from across the breadth of chemistry, developing your understanding of chemistry beyond BSc level.
-The following are examples of the topics offered, and you choose two from each semester to be assessed on by examination, and two to be assessed on by a piece of coursework.
+The following are examples of the topics offered, and you choose three from each semester to be assessed on by coursework.
 The coursework elements are designed to deepen your understanding of a given topic beyond the material provided in the lectures, and to improve a range of transferable skills such as finding information, communication of science and critical thinking.